A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Abstract

 \section{Abstract}

-{ We propose a two-sample Bayesian mean test based on the Bayes factor with non-informative priors, specifically designed for scenarios where $p$ grows with $n$ with a linear rate $p/n \to c_1 \in (0, \infty)$.
+{ We propose a two-sample mean test based on the Bayes factor with non-informative priors, specifically designed for scenarios where \tcr{the dimension $p$ grows with the sample size $n$ with a linear rate $p/n \to c_1 \in (0, \infty)$}.
 We establish the asymptotic normality of the test statistic and the asymptotic power.
-Through extensive simulations, we demonstrate that the proposed test performs competitively, particularly when the diagonal elements have heterogeneous variances and for small sample sizes.
+Through extensive simulations, we demonstrate that the proposed test performs competitively \tcr{against several exisiting methods}, particularly when the \tcr{the marginal variances of the individual features} are heterogeneous and when the sample size is small.
 Furthermore, our test remains robust under distribution misspecification.
 The proposed method not only effectively detects both sparse and non-sparse differences in mean vectors but also maintains a well-controlled type I error rate, even in small-sample scenarios.
-We also demonstrate the performance of our proposed test using the \texttt{SRBCTs} dataset.}
+We also demonstrate the performance of our proposed test using the \tcr{small round blue cell tumors (SRBCT)} dataset.}

 \keywords{High-dimensional mean testing, Bayes factor, asymptotic power}